 Later that evening – after spending a day on foot sightseeing – we assembled our purchases into a passable meal while watching The Shankshaw Redemption on the box.

-If you enjoyed Mumbai City Fort Area, you may also like:
+If you enjoyed Mumbai City Fort Area, check out India West Coast – Kerala to Goa.
+You may also like: